stsurya/Docker/IQs.md

 ## What is the difference between CMD and ENTRYPOINT in a Dockerfile?
 Provide a use case for each.

-Here’s a clear, **interview-ready explanation** of CMD vs ENTRYPOINT in a Dockerfile:

 ---

 ### **1. CMD**